foocheung/sqs_v2/README.md

 - Column names must match exactly: "10%", "50%", "90%"
 - Save as RDS or CSV format

+---

+## Contributing

+Contributions are welcome!
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request with clear description
+4. Include tests for new functionality

+---

 ## Issues

 Report issues or suggest features on the [GitHub Issues page](https://github.com/foocheung/sqs_v2/issues).